wjang96/wjang96.github.io/_posts/2023-10-22-Spark related quickies.markdown

 **With so many `select` methods using Spark, which is the better one to use?**

-The first `select` method below is simple.
-However, the other 3 select methods allow you to apply column based functions like for eg. alias (changing column name).
+The first `select` method below is used in simple scenarios when you do not need to perform other functions.
+The other 3 select methods allow you to apply column based functions like for eg. alias (changing column name).
 This give you more flexibility.

 ```python
 #1